quaquel/EMAworkbench/CONTRIBUTING.md

 ## Maintainers
-_This section is targetted at the maintainers_
+_This section is targeted at the maintainers_

 ### Releases
 The release process has been updated starting at the 2.2.0 release.
 To create a new release, follow the following steps: